-1. Claims of investors against the Management Company or the custodian shall cease to be enforceable in court once a period of five years has elapsed since the claim arose; this shall not affect the provision in article 16 (7).

-2. The submission period for coupons is five years.
+- 1. Claims of investors against the Management Company or the custodian shall cease to be enforceable once a period of five years has elapsed since the claim arose.
+This shall not affect the regulation contained in article 16 (7). - 2.
+The submission period for coupons is five years.